 This island is privately operated by Abu Dhabi Country Club, which means that there are entry fees.
 A day trip to Al Maya Island is priced at around AED 100, which includes the cruise, beach access and club access for their facilities.
 Al Maya Island is located approximately 9 kilometres from the city.
 It's one of the largest islands in Abu Dhabi, and it's popular for camping and barbeques on the beach.
 If you'd like to spend more than a day here, there are villas on rent too.

 8. Marawah Island

-With some of the oldest human-made structures in the Gulf, Marawah Island is an important archaeological site.
-Ancient houses, stone tools and even water catchment systems have been found here that have helped in understanding how ancient civilizations in this area once lived.
+With some of the oldest human-made structures in the Gulf, Marawah Island in Abu Dhabi is an important archaeological site.
+Ancient houses, stone tools and even water catchment systems have been found here that have helped in understanding how ancient civilisations in this area once lived.
 Located 100 kilometres from the city, Marawah Island is popular amongst fisherman.
 You'd enjoy the beautiful mangroves and sheltered shorelines here as you soak in the island's history.

 9. Al Maryah Island

 This island is an important business and lifestyle destination in Abu Dhabi.
 Rosewood Abu Dhabi and Four Seasons Hotel Abu Dhabi are located here, along with luxury boutiques and a waterfront pedestrian promenade that offers amazing sunset views.
 It's becoming an important business hub in the emirate for the Abu Dhabi Global Market that is found here.
 If you'd like to experience a less-crowded version of Abu Dhabi's happening city life, this is the place to go.

 10. Al Reem Island